ukparliament/weeknotes.data-search/4/index.md

 ### Measuring things

-Ben met with Liz took over show and tell to present on measuring civic value and how you might and whether you could.
+Ben and Liz took over show and tell to present on measuring civic value and how you might and whether you could.

 Matthieu worked on linking our dashboard software to our cloud insights data.